C++ STL

 -

-is pair<const key_type, mapped_type> (range-based for loop) -
+value_typeis pair<const key_type, mapped_type> (range-based for loop) -

-:- If k matches the key of an element in the container, the function returns a reference to its mapped value.
+operator[k]:- If k matches the key of an element in the container, the function returns a reference to its mapped value.

 - If k does not match the key of any element in the container, the function inserts a new element with that key (the element is constructed using its default constructor). and returns a reference to its mapped value.